eelx001/alx-higher_level_programming/0x08-python-more_classes/README.md

 An empty class `Rectangle` that defines a rectangle.

 ## 1-rectangle.py
-A class Rectangle that defines a rectangle by:
+A class Rectangle that defines a rectangle by: (based on `0-rectangle.py`)
 * Private instance attribute: `width`:
   * property `def width(self):` to retrieve it
   * property setter `def width(self, value):` to set it: